 Career assets are the set of tools, skills, experiences, and competencies that an individual has acquired or has access to, that help them successfully navigate the workforce.
 Activities that help individuals acquire career assets include a variety of skill-building opportunities such as volunteer positions, work experience, apprenticeships, internships, exposure to career options, career counseling, mentorship, and postsecondary planning.
 In this brief, students were considered to have acquired career assets if they participated in multiple activities that had a statistically significant impact on outcomes for their particular educational pathway.

 While alumni who completed a postsecondary program had better early career outcomes in terms of employment and average earnings than alumni with high school credentials alone, there is a wide range of incomes for all degree levels.
 Variation in incomes is highly correlated to engagement in career assets.
-Across all degree types, alumni who acquired career assets through activities and experiences including work-based learning like internships and apprenticeships, career exposure, career counseling, and employer connections, had significantly better outcomes than their peers in terms of annual wages and feelings of financial stability, job fulfillment, and optimism about the future.
+Across all degree types, alumni who acquired career assets through activities and experiences including work-based learning like internships and apprenticeships, career exposure, career counseling, and employer connections, had significantly better outcomes in terms of annual wages and feelings of financial stability, job fulfillment, and optimism about the future.

 CityWorks DC and Bain & Company conducted a survey of 1,199 D.C. public, public charter, and adult charter school alumni aged 19 to 33.
 Respondents were predominantly young adults aged 24 to 28 who graduated high school between 2010 to 2015 (62 percent of respondents).
 In addition, 95 percent of the alumni sampled were high school graduates, approximately 60 percent had completed a postsecondary program (bachelor’s, associate’s, credential, or certificate), approximately 12 percent went straight from high school to the workforce, and around 25 percent of respondents were currently enrolled in an apprenticeship, degree program, or credential.